sigil-johnstevens/character-vault/README.md

 - **Generate Users**: Quickly create multiple users and Actors:
   - Define a folder for storing Actors.
-  - Provide a comma-separated list of usernames (eg: Tom,Dick,Harry).
+  - Provide a comma-separated list of usernames (e.g., Tom,Dick,Harry).
   - Assign randomly generated passwords using the DinoPass API.
   - Assign GM macro bar 5 to all users.
-  - Create a blank actor for each user and assigns it to them
+  - Create a blank actor for each user and assign it to them
   - Create a chat message with all created usernames and passwords
-- **Upload Folder to GitHub**: Upload all actors in a selected folder to a GitHub repository to save any advancement or updates from the session (note this overwirtes previous versions of the same actor in the repo).
-Choose the folder containing the actors upload them to GitHub with confirmation notifications .
+- **Upload Folder to GitHub**: Upload all actors in a selected folder to a GitHub repository to save any advancements or updates from the session (note that this overwrites previous versions of the same actor in the repo).
+Choose the folder containing the actors and upload them to GitHub with confirmation notifications.
-- **Import from GitHub**: Use Import from GitHub button to match and import a folder of actors from GitHub to your game.
+- **Import from GitHub**: Use the Import from GitHub button to match and import a folder of actors from GitHub to your game.
-- **Remove All Non-GM Users**: Removes all non-GM users from your game.
-Useful for resetting the game before a new session.
+- **Remove All Non-GM Users**: This option removes all non-GM users from your game.
+It is useful for resetting the game before a new session.
 - **File Session Report**: Choose a folder of actors and complete the form to post a session report to Discord via a webhook.

 ## Game Settings

-The Character Vault module includes several configurable settings to interface with GitHub for character management.
-These settings must be configured for the module's GitHub integration features to function properly.
+The Character Vault module includes several configurable settings to manage actors and file session reports via Discord.

 ### GitHub Settings

+To function correctly, these settings must be configured for the module's GitHub integration features.

-- **GitHub Repository**: This is the name of the repository on GitHub.
+- **GitHub Repository**: This is the repository's name on GitHub.
 Only `username/repo-name`.
-For example this module is `sigil-johnstevens/character-vault`.
+For example, this module is `sigil-johnstevens/character-vault`.
-- **GitHub Path**: The folder or sub folder where the relevant actor data is stored.
-You can set up multiple folders for different groups/games if desired.
-Default is a simple `actors` folder.
+**GitHub Path**: The folder or subfolder where the relevant actor data is stored.
+If desired, you can set up multiple folders for different groups/games.
+The default is a simple `actors` folder.
 - **GitHub Personal Access Token**" This is the area where the GitHub user enters their [GitHub Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 The token must have Content read/write access.

 ### User Settings

+Currently, there is only one setting for user creation.

-- **Password Strength**: The module uses the [DinoPass API](https://www.dinopass.com/api) to generate user passwords.
-Simple passwords only have lower case letters and numbers.
-Strong passwords have mixed upper and lower case letters, a special character (like @, $, ! and so on) plus some numbers.
+** Password Strength **: The module uses the [DinoPass API] (https://www.dinopass.com/api) to generate user passwords.
+Simple passwords only have lowercase letters and numbers.
+Strong passwords have mixed upper- and lower-case letters, a special character (like @, $, !, and so on), and some numbers.

 ### Discord Settings

+The module can produce Session Reports and automatically post them to a Discord channel or thread using a webhook.
+The report automatically fills in Session Date, Session Time, Game Master, and Actors (from the selected folder).
+Users can customize the avatar and name of the Discord bot making the post.

-- **Discord Web Hook URL**: Enter the [webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) of a Discord channel or thread where the session report will be posted.
-You may need to get this from a server admin if you do not have intergrations access.
+- **Discord WebHook URL**: Enter the [webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) of a Discord channel or thread where the session report will be posted.
+If you do not have integrations access, you may need to get this from a server admin.
-- **Discord Image**: A public url to the avatar image you want for your Discord bot posts.
+- **Discord Image**: A public URL to the avatar image you want for your Discord bot posts.
 - **Discord Bot Name**: Name of Discord bot when posting session reports.

 ---